Determinant/tedyin.com/posts/a-brief-intro-to-linux-input-method-framework.rst

 their implementations, input method editors (IMEs).
 So it is inevitable that an operating system, or a desktop environment needs to provide with a framework to support various kinds of IMEs.
-Unfortunately, the current situation of IME support in Linux is still a mess, according to the my opinion, which will be introduced later.
+Unfortunately, the current situation of IME support in Linux is still a mess, according to my opinion, which will be introduced later.
 The reason for such a complicated scenario might be due to the fact that early stage of developing such software systems was done by mostly people who speak a language which can be typed without an IME.
 English